-In Ireland the vaccine schedule starts at 2 months of age and the recommended vaccines are given over 5 visits usually to your General Practitioner or GP when your baby is 2, 4, 6, 12 and 13 months of age.
+In Ireland the vaccine schedule starts at 2 months of age and the recommended vaccines are given over 5 visits to your family doctor (known as a General Practitioner or GP) when your baby is 2, 4, 6, 12 and 13 months of age.
 Vaccines given to babies in Ireland protect them against infections that are common or very serious in Ireland.